 Prescription Drug Coverage

-How do I get prescription drug coverage through Keystone First VIP Choice (HMO SNP)?
+How do I get prescription drug coverage through Keystone First VIP Choice (HMO-SNP)?

 While you are a member of our plan, you must use your plan membership card as well as your Medical Assistance (state Medicaid) card to get prescriptions at our network pharmacies.
-This helps to make sure you have proper drug coverage and limited, if any, cost-sharing responsibility.
+This helps to make sure you have proper drug coverage and limit, if any, cost-sharing responsibility.

 What to do if you don't have your membership card at the pharmacy:

 - If you don't have your plan membership card with you when you fill your prescription, ask the pharmacy to call the plan to get the information.